Bedtime Routine for Children with Anxiety

 4. Have a Hygiene Routine

 It is important to establish good hygiene routines when your kids are small.
 Apollo brushes and flosses his teeth, goes potty, and puts on his GoodNites.
-All of our kids have wet the bed at his age.
+(All of our kids have wet the bed at his age.
+We have had amazing progress using bedwetting alarms on our kids if you want to go that route.)

 5. Be Patient